MischaU8/yumyum/modelling/create-a-bike-chain_wkTw2esZqhE.md

 yum yum
-Floyd here with a quick look at creating a bike chain and plasticity start by using the center circle tool to create two Circle curves then duplicate them and move them to the side activate the
+Floyd here with a quick look at creating a bike chain in Plasticity start by using the center circle tool to create two Circle curves then duplicate them and move them to the side activate the